halujeff5/EarthquakeProj/README.md

 CONCLUSION
 - Earthquake forecasting using time series data was effective using the  LSTM model.
 It was able to effectively forecast an important earthquake within a reasonable time frame.
 EDA helped us identify earthquake precursors.
 - For further investigation, I would investigate into foreshocks and aftershocks and try our model on unseen data.
 A more complex LSTM with stronger processors could be used for the LSTM model in the future.
+But most importantly, the model needs to generalizable and not overfit while maintaining a good SMAPE score.
 And also raw seismic data with more regular intervals could be tried.

 CITATIONS:
 - LSTM Model https://youtu.be/QIUxPv5PJOY